 The Working Group¹s 1995 story of how the town of Billings, Montana responded to a rash of hate crimes, Not In Our Town, began as a half-hour PBS special and turned into a a dynamic national movement that continues to thrive today.
 For fifteen years, O’Neill has fostered a network of “Not In Our Town” community activists and helped lead a series of anti hate media campaigns featuring screenings and town hall meetings in hundreds of communities nationwide.
 Her team recently launched the next phase of the Not In Our Town initiative with NIOT.org a new social media site that opens new civic engagement possibilities, and Not In Our School which includes anti bullying campaign resources for teachers and students.
 O’Neill’s latest film, Not In Our Town III: Light in the Darkness premiered on PBS in September 2011.
 Over 200 community screenings are being held across the country.

-Ivan Oransky, MD, is the executive editor of Reuters Health.
+Ivan Oransky, MD, is the vice president and global editorial director of MedPage Today.
 He also teaches medical journalism at New York University’s Science, Health, and Environmental Reporting Program, and blogs at Embargo Watch and Retraction Watch.
-Since 2002, he has been on the board of directors of the Association of Health Care Journalists.
-Oransky has served as managing editor, online, of Scientific American, deputy editor of The Scientist, and editor-in-chief of the now-defunct Praxis Post.For three years, he taught in the health and medicine track at the City University of New York’s Graduate School of Journalism.
+Since 2002, he has been on the board of directors of the Association of Health Care Journalists, where he serves as vice-president.
+Oransky has also served as executive editor of Reuters Health, managing editor, online, of Scientific American, deputy editor of The Scientist, and editor-in-chief of the now-defunct Praxis Post.For three years, he taught in the health and medicine track at the City University of New York’s Graduate School of Journalism.
 He has written for publications including The Boston Globe, the Lancet, The New Republic, and Slate, and was co-author of the Common Symptom Answer Guide (McGraw-Hill, 2004).
 Oransky earned his bachelor’s at Harvard, where he was executive editor of The Harvard Crimson, and his MD at the New York University of School Medicine, where he holds an appointment as clinical assistant professor of medicine.

 Charles Ornstein is a senior reporter at ProPublica, a nonprofit news organization in New York.
 Prior to joining ProPublica in 2008, he was a member of the metro investigative projects team at the Los Angeles Times.
 In 2004, Mr. Ornstein co-authored a series on Martin Luther King Jr./Drew Medical Center, a troubled hospital in South Los Angeles.
 The articles won the Pulitzer Prize for Public Service, the Robert F. Kennedy Journalism Award, and the Sigma Delta Chi Award for public service.
 Last year, Mr. Ornstein co-authored a series of stories detailing serious failures in oversight by the California Board of Registered Nursing and nursing boards around the country.
 The work was a finalist for the 2010 Pulitzer Prize for Public Service.
 He previously worked at the Dallas Morning News, where he covered health care on the business desk and worked in the Washington bureau.
 He is president of the Association of Health Care Journalists.